Search for Quantum Gravity Using Astrophysical Neutrino Flavour with IceCube

-In Table~\ref{tab:result}, limits obtained from Bayes factor $>\BFStrong$ are quoted for three source flavour ratio scenarios.
-Although the motivation of this analysis is to look for evidence of QG, the formalism we have used is model-independent, and our results can set limits on various new physics models~\cite{Rasmussen:2017ert}.
-For example, the limits for dimension three operators shown in the first group of Table~\ref{tab:result} can be interpreted as a limit on a new long-range force~\cite{Bustamante:2018mzu}, neutrino-dark energy coupling~\cite{Klop:2017dim}, neutrino-dark matter scattering~\cite{Farzan:2018pnk}, \textit{etc}.
+In Table~\ref{tab:result}, scenario-independent limits obtained from BF $>\BFSubstantial$ are quoted.
+These are defined by taking into account a full range of allowed standard astrophysical neutrino production models.
+Although the motivation of this analysis is to look for evidence of QG, the formalism we have used is model-independent, and our results can set limits on various new physics models~\cite{Rasmussen:2017ert}, including a new long-range force~\cite{Bustamante:2018mzu}, neutrino-dark energy coupling~\cite{Klop:2017dim}, neutrino-dark matter scattering~\cite{Farzan:2018pnk}, violation of equivalent principle~\cite{Fiorillo:2020gsb}, \textit{etc}.

 In summary, we have performed the seminal work using astrophysical neutrino flavour information to search for the footprint of QG.
-We have not found any evidence of QG, but for the first time, we have reached QG-motivated parameter space for dimension six operators.
+We have not found any evidence of QG, but for the first time, we have reached QG-motivated parameter space for dimension-six operators.
 In doing so, we have placed the strongest limits on effective operators that parameterize QG effects across all fields of science.